 YBH13 The First Campaign of Arnold Viersen by Ronald Van Reest

 It sure feels good, said Arnold, driving an old car to start my first campaign.
-Thats how many politicians have done it.Indeed, said Ronald, thinking of a story about the well-known preacher, Robert Muller of Crystal Cathedral in California.
-Apparently, Rev. Muller and his wife had begun their ministry, travelling in an old Volkswagenbus.
+Thats how many politicians have done it.Indeed, said Ronald, thinking of a story about the well-known preacher, Robert Schuller of Crystal Cathedral in California.
+Apparently, Rev. Schuller and his wife had begun their ministry, travelling in an old Volkswagenbus.
 They would park it at a street corner and he preached from the roof of the bus.
-Rev. Muller was not known for orthodoxy, but his humble beginnings were certainly worthy of admiration.
+Rev. Schuller was not known for orthodoxy, but his humble beginnings were certainly worthy of admiration.
 So this is your first campaign trip?Yes, apart from going door to door.
 I have signed up more than two hundred people locally.
 But several hundred more will be needed in order to win the nomination.
 Tony Van Pater said that if he had had three hundred more supporters, he would have won his nomination.

 Time: 2015 Age: 12-99

 An English translation of the Annotations to the Dutch Staten Bijbel of 1637 in accordance with a decree of the Synod of Dort 1618-1619

 Vol. 1 Genesis and Exodus ISBN 1-894666-51-8 US$24.95

 Vol. 2 Leviticus - Deuteronomy ISBN 1-894666-52-6 US$24.95

 Vol. 3 Joshua - 2 Samuel ISBN 1-894666-53-4 US$24.95